techfromsage/tripod-php/README.md

 Why/when would I use this?
 ----

-* You require high performance graph datastore
-* ...and the number of high performance complex queries required by your application is low (you'd be surprised how few complex queries an application might need)
+* Your query volumes are high but the number of distinct graph-traversal type queries required by your application is low (you'd be surprised how few distinct queries an application might need)
-* ...and the balance of your read/writes are in the order of >10:1
+* The balance of your read/writes are in the order of >10:1
-* ...your datasets are probably in the range of no more than 100MT each (we've not tested beyond this)
+* Your datasets are probably in the range of no more than 100MT each (we've not tested beyond this)

 Why/when shouldn't I use this?
 ----